 In association with the lab of Christoph Thiele we have been interested in cellular organelles commonly associated with the storage of fat, lipid droplets.
 Although most cells contain lipid droplets, it is adipoytes, the cells of adipose tissue (fat tissue), which are specialized to store most of our energy resources as triglycerides (fat) in their lipid droplets.

 An adipocyte with large lipid droplets (shadow cast discs) observed by DIC-microscopy.

 The mechanism by which cells pack triglycerides into lipid droplets is poorly understood.
-Using novel polyene lipids we were able to follow triglyceride biosynthesis and the flux of lipids to the lipid droplets in living cells.
+The use of polyene lipids developed by the Thiele lab allowed for following triglyceride biosynthesis and the flux of lipids to the lipid droplets in living cells.
 The underlying mechanisms are of significant importance as their understanding may facilitate the development of treatments for certain lipid storage diseases.